vekatze/neut/book/src/lsp-showcase.md

 # LSP Showcase

 The compiler includes an LSP server.
-This chapter shows it in action.
+This chapter shows some of its features.

 ## Showcase